davs3275/sbs/med/collier.md

 Book 1:

-I. The example of my grandfather Verus gave me a good disposition, not prone to anger."
+1. The example of my grandfather Verus gave me a good disposition, not prone to anger."